I've lost both of my parents and a father-in-law since beginning this story in July of 2012. Believe me that writing has been good therapy.

-Loki was dressed and shackled by the time everyone gathered in his rooms.
+Loki was shackled by the time everyone gathered in his rooms.
 With more time to analyze, it wasn't as difficult for him to lay out the facts as he understood them.

 "These images must have come from the double," Frigga insisted.
 "Loki wouldn't think of hurting her."

 Jorn said, speaking respectfully in his more comfortable Elven, "I warned King Odin that I expected this to happen.
 The halves of his soul wish to mend themselves.
 They're bleeding into each other."

 Thor stood in the doorway to the balcony, his arms crossed and frame tense.
 "What can be done?"

 "Jahla spoke of rituals she performed on both men to lessen their connection and keep her control over them.
 She claims the double would start to lose focus over time while Loki grew braver, bolder and less compliant."

 Loki didn't want to remember, but even attempting to push the memories away drudged up emotion.
 "Those rituals were frightening and painful."